 Access Pharmaceuticals, Inc. (together with our subsidiaries, "We", "Access" or the "Company") is a Delaware corporation.
-We are an emerging biopharmaceutical company focused on developing a range of pharmaceutical products primarily based upon our nanopolymer chemistry technologies and other drug delivery technologies.
-We currently have one approved product, two products at Phase 2 of clinical development and several products in pre-clinical development.
-Low priority clinical and pre-clinical programs will be dependent on our ability to enter into collaboration arrangements.
+We are an emerging biopharmaceutical company focused on developing a range of pharmaceutical and medical device products primarily based upon our nanopolymer chemistry technologies and other drug delivery technologies.
+We currently have one marketed product, two products at Phase 2 of clinical development and several products in pre-clinical development.
+The success of our low priority clinical and pre-clinical programs will be dependent on our ability to enter into collaboration arrangements.
 Certain of our development programs are dependent upon our ability to secure approved funding for such projects.